gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * As current group member in several groups, the node has missed a previous group rekeying in one of them (see {{sec-group-rekeying-process}}).
 Hence, it retains stale keying material and fails to decrypt received messages exchanged in that group.

-   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material from the Group Manager (see {{ssec-updated-key-only}} and {{ssec-updated-and-individual-key}}).
+   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and public keys from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}} and {{sec-pub-keys}}).
 However, such messages may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option (see Section 6.1 of {{RFC8613}} and Section 4.2 of {{I-D.ietf-core-oscore-groupcomm}}).

+* As signature verifier, the node also refers to a group name, in order to identify the correct public keys to use, and to possibly retrieve the required ones from the Group Manager (see {{sec-pub-keys}}).
+In particular, the node requires to correctly map the Gid currently used in the group with the invariant group name.
+As discussed above, intercepted messages in the group do not provide a direct hint to the correct group name, while they may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option.

+   Furthermore, since it is not a group member, the node does not take part to a possible group rekeying.
+Thus, following a group rekeying and the consequent change of Gid in a group, the node would retain the old Gid value and cannot correctly associate intercepted messages to the right group, especially if acting as signature verifier in several groups.
+This in turn prevents the efficient verification of counter signatures, and especially the retrieval of required, new public keys from the Group Manager.

-In either case, the node only knows the current Gid of the group.
-As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid, before using that information to join the group or to get the latest keying material.
+In either case, the node only knows the current Gid of the group, as learnt from received or intercepted messages exchanged in the group.
+As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid.
+Then, it can use that information to either join the group as a candidate group member, get the latest keying material as a current group member, or retrieve public keys used in the group as a signature verifier.
 To this end, the node sends a Group Name and URI Retrieval Request, as per Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in Section 4.1.1.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ7b), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are requested.